altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 The problem of removing an event type from the domain model is not as much its removal,
 - as the implications for the recovery mechanisms that this entails.
 - For example:
-- A naive way of filtering out certain kinds of events from being delivered to a recovering PersistentActor is pretty simple,
+- A naive way of filtering out certain kinds of events from being delivered to a recovering `PersistentActor` is pretty simple,
 - as one can simply filter them out in an [EventAdapter](../07-persistence#event-adapters):

 ![persistence-drop-event.png](https://doc.akka.io/docs/akka/current/images/persistence-drop-event.png)

-The EventAdapter can drop old events (**O**) by emitting an empty EventSeq.
+The EventAdapter can drop old events (**O**) by emitting an empty `EventSeq`.
 - Other events can simply be passed through (**E**).

 This however does not address the underlying cost of having to deserialize all the events during recovery,